-The County should monitor public transit as these services benefit residents with limited access to personal vehicles for various reasons.
-The increase in aging population will likely add to public transit needs in the future.
+The county should monitor public transit as these services benefit residents with limited access to personal vehicles for various reasons.
+The projected increase in the aging population of the county may result in a greater need for public transit in the future.